 - Bread (Johnny Cake): Prepare the same as muffins but pour the batter into a greased 8" pan.
 Bake 20-25 minutes.

-- Skillet Cornbread: While the oven preheats, place a cast-iron skillet in the oven.
-Make the batter.
-Carefully remove the hot skillet from oven.
-Add a pat of butter and twirl around to grease the skillet.
-Pour the batter in and bake 15-20 minutes.
+- Skillet Cornbread: Place an 8-inch cast-iron skillet in the oven while it preheats.
+Meanwhile, prepare the cornbread batter.
+Carefully remove the hot skillet from the oven, add a tablespoon of butter, and swirl it around to coat the bottom and sides.
+Pour in the batter and bake for 15–20 minutes.

-- Corn Pancakes or Waffles: Prepare as usual, you may add an extra splash of milk if the batter is too thick.
-Cook in a hot greased waffle iron or griddle.
-Flip pancakes when bubbles form and edges start to look dry.
+- Corn Pancakes or Waffles: Prepare as usual, add an extra splash or two of milk if the batter is too thick.
+Cook on a greased griddle or waffle iron.

 I made a double batch of these cornbread muffins while on vacation.
 I measured all of the dry ingredients at home and added the wet ingredients.
 They were just as easy as a box mix and were probably better!